Adventures in Machine Learning

 This was already an impressive speed improvement, but was even more impressive when compared to the same tests using a Microsoft Surface 6 with an Intel i5 processor, which is my day-to-day machine that I use most of the time.
 Obviously this is going to be slower, especially as its design is optimised to be a highly portable device.
 When I did the matrix multiplication test on the Surface it took nearly five minutes (actually 270 s).
 This means that the difference between running these models on my machine and running it on the re-born Compaq Presario with graphics card is a factor of 100.
 So testing a model that would take a whole day to train on my laptop could be done in a few minutes.

 I also tried provisioning an Azure VM optimised for machine learning, which at the time of writing was on offer, as mentioned above.
 This was actually the NV6, which was the most powerful configuration I could find, and includes a Tesla M60 graphics accelerator.
-As far as I can find out, this is a more expensive version of the GeForce-based cards but packaged and marketed for server applications.
+This is a more expensive version of the Nvidia GeForce-based cards but packaged and marketed for server applications, and nothing to do with the electric car company (a fact that has confused a lot of people, including conference speakers I have seen, to the point that Nvidia have now renamed this product line as 'Ampere', after another electrical engineering pioneer).
 I suspect it is electronically very similar, if not identical, to the equivalent consumer graphics cards based on the GeForce 2080 (a more powerful version of the card we installed in our machine).
 When I carried out the same tests on the Azure VM it was slightly slower using just the CPU (which shows how good our motherboard and CPU are), and slightly better when using the Tesla GPU.

 |Compute Resource||Matrix Multiplication||ResNet-152|